CSS Modern Layouts: What Actually Clicked for Me

 }

-The thing about clamp() is that it killed a huge number of media queries for me.
-I used to have breakpoints just for font size changes.
-Three or four media queries just to make headings scale down on mobile.
+Before clamp(), I had breakpoints just for font size adjustments.
+Three or four media queries so headings would scale down on mobile.
 Now it's one line.
-The font just smoothly scales between the min and max as the viewport changes.
-No jumps, no breakpoints, just fluid movement.
+Font scales smoothly between min and max as the viewport changes.
+No jumps.
+No breakpoints for something this routine.

-There's one gotcha I'll mention.
-The middle value in clamp() โ the preferred value โ needs to have some viewport-relative unit in it, or the whole thing doesn't really do anything useful.
-I see people write clamp(1rem, 1.5rem, 2rem) and wonder why it's always 1.5rem.
-Well, yeah.
-There's nothing responsive in there.
-You need vw or vi or something that actually changes with the viewport.
+One gotcha worth flagging.
+The middle value โ the preferred one โ needs a viewport-relative unit in it, or the whole function does nothing interesting.
+Seen people write clamp(1rem, 1.5rem, 2rem) and wonder why it's always 1.5rem.
+Right.
+Nothing responsive in that expression.
+You need vw or vi or something that actually changes when the window resizes.

-I was skeptical of container queries for a while.
-I remember reading the spec discussions back in 2022 or 2023 and thinking "okay, but how often do I really need this?"
-Turns out: pretty often, once you have them.
+Was skeptical of container queries for a while.
+Read the spec discussions in 2022 or 2023 and thought "how often do I really need this?"
+Turns out: fairly often, once they're available.

-The idea is simple.
-Instead of a component responding to the viewport width (which is what media queries do), it responds to the width of its parent container.
-So a card component can switch from vertical to horizontal layout based on how much space it's been given, regardless of the screen size.
+Instead of a component responding to the viewport width (media queries), it responds to the width of its own parent container.
+A card component can switch from vertical to horizontal layout based on how much space it's been given โ doesn't matter what the screen size is.

 .card-wrapper {